hcls-kimlab/NPR_Project/README.md

 ```
 In the Fly Cell Atlas, TF-related information is organized using the AUCell algorithm,
 providing information on the genes regulated by TFs and the gene expression levels in each cell.
-Therefore, for our experiment, we were able to extract data on the expression levels of NP, NPRs,
+Therefore, in this experiment, statistical methods are used to connect relationships within the data without generating new data,
-and TFs by linking the relationships within the data without generating new data, using statistical methods.
+allowing for the extraction of data on the expression levels of NP, NPR, and TF

 <div align="center">